lukekavanagh/Text-Parser-Code-Challenge/README.md

 **_OR!_**

 Try running this from the command line -open the folder that contains this document in the command line.
-Then, follow this path - TextParser\bin\debug
+Then, follow this path - TextParser\bin\debug,
 Then enter this : .\TextParser.exe